T40TDS/git-ml/README.md

 ------ INSTALL GUIDE ------

 The guide is built to be run on the CS 3110 Ubunutu VM, or an Ubuntu distro.
 This might work on OS X, we give no assurances.
-Do not try this with windows.
-This is far more likely to work on your toaster than on a DOS based OS
+Do not try this with DOS windows.
+It may work on WSL.
+However, this is far more likely to work on your toaster than on a DOS based OS

 Instructions: